 Choice of patient

 This too has an important bearing on treatment.
-Some people would accept plaster application for long time but will not take risk to undergo surgery.
+Some people would accept plaster application for a long time but will not take the risk to undergo surgery.

-All said and done, basis of both non operative, operative treatment is same.
+All said and done, the basis of both nonoperative, operative treatment is same.